MarkVI2/G_AI096_AI115_ECM025_CSE223/README.md

 ### Phase 1: Clustering for Multi-Stage Failure Labeling

 - Uses raw sensor data from the CMAPSS dataset (not using standard RUL labels)
-- Implements a hybrid clustering approach combining DBSCAN and Spectral Clustering
+- Implements a Heirarchial Agglomerative Clustering
 - Visualizes clusters using PCA or t-SNE for validation
 - Derives 5 degradation stages:
   - Stage 0: Normal